irfaan-jamarussadiq/chess-2023/README.md

   - Associates locations on the board (rank and file coordinates) with the pieces at those locations.
   - Using a map takes up less space than a traditional 2D array since we do not need to allocate memory for empty squares.
 #### Methods
-- pieceAt(Location location)
+- `pieceAt(Location location)`
   - Returns the piece at the location specified.
-- movePiece(Location start, Location end)
+- `movePiece(Location start, Location end)`
   - Performs a check on whether piece moving from start to end is a valid move, then moves the piece accordingly.
+- `isValidMove(Move move)`
+  - Determines whether a move is valid according to whether the move is within the bounds of the board and is moving according to how the piece moves or captures.